davidascher/coauthor/README.md

 	python manage.py runserver &

-Install, configure and run the front-end proxy (in dev, I use node-http-proxy -- in production, configure your favorite solution (see [instructions](https://github.com/Pita/etherpad-lite/wiki/How-to-put-Etherpad-Lite-behind-a-reverse-Proxy)):
+Install, configure and run the front-end proxy (in dev, I use `node-http-proxy` -- in production, configure your favorite front-end solution (see [instructions](https://github.com/Pita/etherpad-lite/wiki/How-to-put-Etherpad-Lite-behind-a-reverse-Proxy)):

 	cd ..